lioneltay/react-dnd/readme.md

 ## Todo

+- [ ] Clicked on item in nav drawer should close drawer

+- [ ] Review media component (turn it into hook)

+- [ ] Review drawer component

 - [ ] Performance (review, also just see whether examples perform well)

   - [ ] should component update equivalent for hooks or else a pattern